microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Create a Spring Boot microservice

-Now that we've provisioned the Azure Spring Cloud instance and configured the service binding, let's get the code for `weather-service` ready.
+Now that we've provisioned the Azure Spring Apps instance and configured the service binding, let's get the code for `weather-service` ready.
 The microservice that we create in this guide is [available here](weather-service/).

 To create our microservice, we will invoke the Spring Initalizer service from the command line: